Put the Smackdown on Spammers: 12 Top-Rated WordPress Antispam Plugins

 Luckily, there are plugins out there that can come to your rescue and defend your site against spammers, ensuring that only real users you want to connect with get through.

-We’ll be looking at 15 top-rated plugins that can help you fight against spam—keeping real engagement flowing and kicking any spammer attempts to the curb.
+We’ll be looking at one dozen top-rated plugins that can help you fight against spam—keeping real engagement flowing and kicking any spammer attempts to the curb.

 Each plugin has specific features, and they’re all different.
 Take your pick.
 You might want to use just one or combine them as part of a full-proof spam protection strategy.